-- 1 Contact your IT Department to obtain an available IP address, Subnet Mask, and default Gateway. - 2 Use a USB Mini cable to connect the WiNG-MGR to a terminal or PC running terminal emulation software (HyperTerminal, Terra Term, PuTTY, etc.). - 3 Set the appropriate communication port to 115200 baud, NO parity, 8 data bits, 1 stop bit, (115200/N/8/1), and no software or hardware flow command. - 4 Once the terminal emulation software starts, press Enter on the keyboard and the WiNG-MGR boot prompt should appear, (mgr> or boot>).
+- 1 Contact your IT Department to obtain an available IP address, Subnet Mask, and default Gateway. - 2 Use a 9-pin male-female straight through serial cable to connect the EIA-232 port on the WiNG-MGR to a terminal or PC running terminal emulation software (HyperTerminal). - 3 Set the appropriate communication port to 9600 baud, NO parity, 8 data bits, 1 stop bit, (9600/N/8/1), and no software or hardware flow command. - 4 Once the terminal emulation software starts, press Enter on the keyboard and the WiNG-MGR boot prompt should appear, (MGR> or MGR boot>).
 If the boot prompt does not appear, check the communication settings and make sure the unit is powered on. - 5 From the boot prompt type IP then type one space and type the IP address your IT Department provided for the unit.
 If you'd like to enable DHCP, type 0.0.0.0 as the IP address.
 Press the enter key.
-For example, IP 192.168.103.211 The WiNG-MGR will reboot after the IP address is changed. - From the boot prompt type NM then type one space and type the Subnet Mask address your IT Department provided for the unit.
+For example, IP 192.168.103.211 The WiNG-MGR will reboot after the IP address is changed. - 6 From the boot prompt type NM then type one space and type the Subnet Mask address your IT Department provided for the unit.
 Press the enter key.
 For example, NM 255.255.255.0 The WiNG-MGR will reboot after the Subnet Mask is changed. - 7 From the boot prompt type DG then type one space and type the Default Gateway address your IT Department provided for the unit.
 Press the enter key.
-For example, DG 192.168.103.1 - 8 Type REBOOT and press the enter key to reset the WiNG-MGR and apply the changes.

-9 The IP address is now set and the WiNG-MGR can be accessed through a Web browser using the new IP address.
+For example, DG 192.168.103.1 The WiNG-MGR will reboot after the Default Gateway is changed. - 8 The IP address is now set and the WiNG-MGR can be accessed through a Web browser using the new IP address. - 9 To view the web admin username, From the boot prompt type un<enter> - 10 To change the web admin username, From the boot prompt type un<space><new username><enter> - 11 To view the web admin password, From the boot prompt type pw<enter> - 12 To change the web admin username, From the boot prompt type pw<space><new password><enter>